hanabi/hanabi.github.io/Reference.md

 * The card skipped over in this way will be the next thing discarded, as it is now considered known trash.
 * If a *Layered Jump* skips over a card that cannot be in your own hand, then you can determine that it must be a mistake.
 In this situation, the skipped-over card must be clued directly to re-signify that it is good.

-### The Misplay Trash Push

-* When a card is clued and the next player misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.
-* However, when a card **on chop** is clued and the next player misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
-* Normally, when trash is clued on chop, it is a *Trash Push*.
-So they should go on to blind-play the card that was touching the trash on their next turn.

 ### Inverted Priority Finesse

 * *Priority Finesses* are considered "free", since they do not cost a clue to perform.
 Thus, it is extremely rare that a player would decline to perform one if it was possible to do so.